 I recently finished reading “The Big Leap” by Dr Gay Hendricks and the section about time reminded me of something from my childhood.

-When I was practising classical piano pieces as kid, I had a tendancy to get faster and faster throughout the piece until the timing got completely out of control and jarringly random notes were sounding all over the place.
+When I was practicing classical piano pieces as kid, I had a tendency to get faster and faster throughout the piece until the timing got completely out of control and jarringly random notes were sounding all over the place.
 My mother would yell “TIME” to remind me it was more important to play it well than try to fit in as many notes into as short a time possible.
 After awhile mum got tired of this and said “since you know you tend to get faster and faster, just think “TIME” to yourself from time-to-time (pun probably intend) to keep yourself in check”.

 In the book, Dr Hendricks reminds us that actually we have enough time to do anything that we want to do, it’s just a matter of whether or not any given thing is a high enough priority.
 Although I, as I’m sure you do, already knew this, it doesn’t hurt to be reminded occasionally.
 The language that I tended to use in the past “I don’t have enough time”, “there isn’t enough time” etc. tends to give the feeling that we are at the mercy of time, when in fact, as adults we choose (whether passively or actively) what we do with our time!